Endo posts smaller third-quarter loss, CEO to retire

-(Reuters) - Drugmaker Endo International Plc (ENDP.O) reported a smaller quarterly loss on Monday and said its Chief Executive Officer Paul Campanelli plans to retire.
+Nov 4 (Reuters) - Drugmaker Endo International Plc reported a smaller quarterly loss on Monday and said its Chief Executive Officer Paul Campanelli plans to retire.

 Campanelli has been named as the company’s chairman effective immediately, and will also continue to serve as president and CEO until his successor is appointed, the company said.